manidlou/deeputil/README.md

 ###docs

-*a dummy object for use in examples*
+*a dummy object for use in examples below*

 ```javascript
 var testobj = {